minetest-mods/digtron/README.txt

 Digger heads come in both regular and "intermittent" versions, each of which is craftable from the other.
 The intermittent version can have a period and offset defined if you want them to punch regularly-spaced holes.
 Note that diggers aimed forward should generally always be the regular kind (or have a period of 1), otherwise the digging machine may be unable to move.

+Be cautious around active digger heads when damage is enabled - they bite!

 Soft Material Digger Head
 ----------------